chibuzormax/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Displaying the contents of /etc/passwd
 A script to display the contents of /etc/passwd and  /etc/hosts files A script to display last 10 lines of /etc/passwd
+# A script to display the first 10 lines of a file